Germany will need more international software developers - for years and years to come. Here is why.

-Germany is a great country to work in.
-And there are over 100,000 open IT positions in Germany.
-Landing a job as a candidate from outside is not easy.
+Landing a job as a candidate from outside Germany is not easy.
 Literally millions apply for jobs in Germany every year and only a small fraction gets an offer.
 In any case, it still makes sense to keep trying.
 That is also because Germany needs and will need more international software developers - for years and years to come.
 Here is why.

 Germany is considered a technologically advanced and industrialized country.
 Accordingly, most people are employed in manufacturing as well as retail, logistics, hospitality, or business services.
 Many of the areas are interdependent.
 Let us take the automotive industry, for example.
 There are thousands of suppliers that directly or indirectly do business with German car manufacturers.
 Why is all this important?
 Because Germany has a shortage of tech professionals and the economy heavily relies on skilled tech talent to come to Germany.

-What is of interest for you is that while Germany may have a reputation for being a technologically advanced country, most German public authorities and companies are currently and will for the next decade be undergoing a major transformation to become more digital.
-This includes the need for innovations in areas like Industry 4.0, robotics, Internet of Things, Internet of Services or Big Data - and we are talking about most of the currently existing 3.48 million companies in Germany.
+What is of interest for you is that while Germany may have a reputation for being a technologically advanced country, most German public authorities and companies are currently undergoing, and will continue to undergo, a major digital transformation over the next decade.
+This includes the need for innovations in areas like Industry 4.0, robotics, Internet of Things, Internet of Services, or Big Data - and we are talking about most of the currently existing 3.48 million companies in Germany.

 “The high demand for software developers shows the serious changes that are taking place in the course of digitalization in companies.
 Software is increasingly becoming part of the core business.
 This means that software development is moving into companies across all industries and is gaining massively in importance there”, says Achim Berg, who is the President of Bitkom, Germany’s leading business association for the IT industry.